N. Korea denies sanctions prompted diplomatic thaw

 But as diplomats scurry to arrange two proposed summits -- North-South talks followed by a face-to-face meet between Donald Trump and Kim Jong Un -- the North's silence had raised concerns over its intentions.

-The commentary in the North's official news agency KCNA late Tuesday did not directly mention the summits but noted the "dramatic atmosphere for reconciliation" with the South and "a sign of change" with the US.
+The KCNA commentary late Tuesday did not directly mention the summits but noted the "dramatic atmosphere for reconciliation" with the South and "a sign of change" with the US.

 "The dialogue peace offensive of the DPRK is an expression of self-confidence as it has acquired everything it desires," it said, using the North's official name.